Join the conversation!

 Friday, October 30, 12 - 1:30 pm, Fourth Floor Program Room

 More about the discussion process: Each Diversity Reading Groups will meet one lunchtime per week for three weeks following the what, so what, now what model of turning experience and reading into community and action.
 The first week is devoted to the chosen reading and establishing community among the participants.
 For the second week, groups may choose to spend more time with the initial reading or bring in related readings.
-The final week is devoted to thinking about connections to our own lives, to Loyola, and to Baltimore, with possible action-oriented responses to be shared at the wrap-up lunch for all groups, with hopes that the conversation may continue!
+The final week is devoted to thinking about connections to our own lives, to Loyola, and to Baltimore, with hopes that the conversation may continue!

-If you have additional questions, contact Brian Norman, Association Vice President for Faculty Affairs and Diversity
+If you have additional questions, contact Brian Norman, Associate Vice President for Faculty Affairs and Diversity